by Derek Morrison

 As above with the following additional cameo roles (blink though and you may miss them):

 - A doctor, and bed decoration – Jeremy Corbyn, Leader of the Labour Party

 - A doctor – George Osborne, former Chancellor of the Exchequer and now editor of the London Evening Standard

-- A nurse – Angela Merkel, Chancellor of Germany
+- A nurse and a bed decoration – Angela Merkel, Chancellor of Germany

 - A doctor, and skulker at the beside – Nigel Farage, controversial former leader of UKIP